We may earn a commission when you buy through links in our articles. Learn more.

 The highest HP Pokémon cards

-The highest HP Pokémon cards have an astonishingly lofty 340 HP - here are the best Pokémon cards with these outrageously hit point totals.
+The highest HP Pokémon cards have an astonishingly lofty 340 HP - here are the Pokémon cards with the most outrageously hit point totals.

 Highest HP Pokemon cards - Gigantamax Snorlax artwork